azuriondeve/azurionhub/README.md

 * **Functions:** `loadstring`, `HttpGet`, `getgenv` (recommended for saving settings)
 * **Executor:** Level 7+ or compatible internal executor

-## 📜 Disclaimer

-Azurion Hub is provided for educational and experimental purposes only.

-The developer is not responsible for:

-* Account restrictions
-* Bans
-* Data resets

-Using an alternative account (alt) is strongly recommended.
-Use responsibly.

 ## 💎 Credits